Recognized as "an entrepreneur bringing innovation to classical music" (Forbes), Chad Goodman leads an active and diverse conducting career.

-Recently appointed the Music Director of the Contra Costa Chamber Orchestra in Walnut Creek, California, Chad makes his debut with the orchestra in September 2018.
+The newly appointed Music Director of the Contra Costa Chamber Orchestra in Walnut Creek, California, Chad’s debut with the orchestra in September 2018 was met with high praise.

 A driving force in the new music scene, Chad has conducted the premieres of more than forty works, including more than fifteen while serving as a Conducting Fellow for the Atlantic Music Festival in Summer 2018.